 The Partnership considers the applicability and impact of all ASUs.
-ASUs not discussed above were assessed and determined to be either not applicable or clarifications of ASUs previously disclosed.
+ASUs not discussed above were assessed and determined to be either not applicable, previously disclosed, or not material upon adoption.

 3. REVENUE FROM CONTRACTS WITH CUSTOMERS

 Royalty income represents the right to receive revenues from oil, natural gas and natural gas liquids sales obtained by the operator of the wells in which the Partnership owns a royalty interest.
 Royalty income is recognized at the point control of the product is transferred to the purchaser at the wellhead or at the gas processing facility based on the Partnership's percentage ownership share of the revenue, net of any deductions for gathering and transportation.
 Virtually all of the pricing provisions in the Partnership's contracts are tied to a market index.